DaniilsFirgers/nuxt_assignment/README.md

-# NUXT 3 Sample App fro Frentend Course
+# NUXT 3 Sample App for Frentend Course

 ---
 A simople TODO app implemnting the following texchnologies: